oceanum/zarrio/docs/source/parallel.rst

 Parallel Processing
 ==================

-One of the key features of zarrify is its support for parallel processing of large datasets through template creation and region writing.
+One of the key features of zarrio is its support for parallel processing of large datasets through template creation and region writing.

 Overview
 --------

-When dealing with thousands of NetCDF files, it's often more efficient to process them in parallel rather than sequentially. zarrify provides a robust framework for this:
+When dealing with thousands of NetCDF files, it's often more efficient to process them in parallel rather than sequentially. zarrio provides a robust framework for this:

 1. **Template Creation**: Create a Zarr archive with full time range but no data (`compute=False`)
 2. **Region Writing**: Write data from individual NetCDF files to specific regions